 Even before medics arrive, a family member or neighbor may be able to gain access and help 911 call takers evaluate the scene.
 If equipped, dispatchers can use emergency medical dispatching (EMD) to render aid until first responders arrive.
 CAD and mobile technology can also relay important information that can reduce response times such as driving directions, gate codes, and the location of any unlocked doors or windows to gain access to the patient.

-The Fire Service Relies on CAD for Life Saving Information
+The Fire Service Relies on Public Safety CAD Software for Life Saving Information

 The alarm for a structure fire is unique to firefighting professionals.
 Perhaps not in the actual sound it makes throughout the station house, but to those responding, a structure fire alarm holds a distinctive place in their minds.
 When the possibility of a victim being in the structure is realized, the sense of urgency is exponential.

 Fire command officers rely on CAD to help in their important decision-making process.
 With a quick review of CAD’s mobile features, supervisors can determine a host of important factors including the location of available units and their likely response times.
 In such a situation, the saying, “time is of the essence,” is not only referring to getting to the scene, but to how fast first responders have vital information to help coordinate that response.
 CAD’s mapping features allow firefighters to determine the best, not necessarily the fastest route to a scene.
 After all, the same narrow ally which might allow easy access for a police cruiser could cause unnecessary delays if one tried to bring a ladder truck the same way.